Giants vs. Astros Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Kyle Tucker, Thairo Estrada and others in the Houston Astros-San Francisco Giants matchup at Minute Maid Park on Tuesday at 8:10 PM ET.
+Player prop bet options for Kyle Tucker, Thairo Estrada and others are listed when the Houston Astros host the San Francisco Giants at Minute Maid Park on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!